AleksanderBoldyrev/QtSeaker/README.md

 Give me 10 roupies, sir, or fix some bugs.
 Don't be so greedy and lazy...)

-## Security Vulnerabilities
+## General Vulnerabilities

-If you discover a security vulnerability within QtSeaker, please send an e-mail to me at aleksander.boldyrev@gmail.com.
-All security vulnerabilities will be promptly addressed.
+If you discover a general vulnerability within QtSeaker, please send an e-mail to me at aleksander.boldyrev@gmail.com.
+All general vulnerabilities will be promptly fixed.

 ### License